on the web...

 be a freaky experience and you might be freaked-out by it.
 I would

-simply means something along the lines of a "spiritual death,"
+God/spirit/higher self/Source, etc. It's simply something along the lines of a "spiritual death,"

-i.e., separation from God; but in reality that is quite impossible
+i.e., separation from God; but in reality it is impossible to be

 Now, I have dreamed that I had

 died and gone to hell.
 But, I didn't actually experience the death

 In my dream log, I have several examples

 personification of Death (AKA: Thanatos, Grim Reaper, The Reaper

 of Souls, Death), could have any number of possible interpretations